abdulrehmanseyal4-max/agentic-rag/README.md

 *   **Vector-Based Retrieval**: Advanced RAG utilizes a vector store to retrieve relevant documents related to agents, prompt engineering, and adversarial attacks.
 *   **LLM Generation**: The system uses large language models (LLMs) to generate answers based on the retrieved documents.
 *   **Hallucination Grading**: A grading mechanism is implemented to assess whether the generated answer is grounded in facts or contains hallucinations.
-*   **Route Question**: The `route_question` function determines whether to route the user query to web search or RAG, enabling seamless integration with external search engines.
-*   **Retrieval Grader**: A retrieval grader is used to evaluate the relevance of retrieved documents, ensuring that only high-quality information is utilized for generation.

 **Hallucination Grading with LLMs**
 --------------------------------